ariesiitr/Emotion-Detection-2.0/README.md

 ### Prerequisites

 -Knowledge of various deep learning techniques like CNN, LSTM etc. <br />
--Some insight into frameworks such as OpenCV, Librosa, Keras, Tensorflow etc
+-Some insight into frameworks such as OpenCV, Librosa, Keras, Tensorflow etc and python libraries like numpy, pandas, sklearn,etc.

 ### How AI-Emotion Analysis works